-Our raised garden beds are not necessarily crucial for “high altitude gardening”, but are our choice.
+Our raised garden beds are not necessarily crucial for “high-altitude” gardening, but are our choice.
 Our raised beds at 28″ high are like a dream come true!
 It is such a joy to go out and work in the garden with the beds at this height.
-I am only 5′ tall, so for me these beds are almost at waist height, and it is so much easier to work, plant, harvest, pull weeds, pick out bugs, etc.
+I am only 5′ tall, so for me these beds are almost at waist height, and it is so much easier to work, plant, harvest, pull weeds, pick out bugs, etc. In 2018 I fractured my hip, and I could not have done all the work I did that next summer without these raised beds.

 The benefits of raising vegetables in raised beds are many: